 One of the most notable advancements in deep sea robotics is the development of the SHARC (Subsea High-Angularity Robotic Crawler).
 SHARC is a revolutionary robotic system designed by a team of marine scientists and engineers to explore and research the deep sea’s demanding environment.

-A lire également : How Can Real-Time Analytics Optimize UK’s Smart Traffic Management Systems?
+Sujet a lire : How Can Real-Time Analytics Optimize UK’s Smart Traffic Management Systems?

 Unlike traditional ROVs which are limited by their tethering cables, SHARC is autonomous.
 It is capable of navigating the underwater world independently, allowing it to venture into areas beyond the reach of humans and traditional ROVs.
 With its advanced navigation system, SHARC can avoid obstacles, follow pre-determined routes, and even make independent decisions based on the conditions it encounters.